 RESERVES/HOLDS

-• Deerfield cardholders: Reserves/holds may be placed in person at any service desk, by telephone, or by accessing the Library Catalog with a valid library card.
-Reserves/holds may be placed on any item except, new 7-day books, and magazines.
+- Deerfield cardholders: Reserves/holds may be placed in person at any service desk, by telephone, or by accessing the Library Catalog with a valid library card.
+Reserves/holds may be placed on any item except Lucky Ducks.
 Items will be held for seven days from the time the items become available.
 With the exception of Sundays, holds placed by 2:00 p.m. will be filled that day if the material is available.
 All other holds will be filled within 24 hours of availability.
 Patrons will receive confirmation when their hold has been retrieved from the shelf.
 Holds can only be checked out to the account of the person who has requested the item.

-• Reciprocal borrowers: Requests for on-shelf items may be placed in person at any service desk or by telephone.
-Reciprocal borrowers can request that an available item except, new 7-day books, Library of Things (electronic devices, board games, Discovery kits, etc.) and magazines be held for no longer than seven days.
+- Reciprocal borrowers: Requests for on-shelf items may be placed in person at any service desk or by telephone.
+Reciprocal borrowers can request that an available item except Lucky Ducks, Library of Things (electronic devices, board games, Discovery kits, etc.), and magazines be held for no longer than three days.
 Reciprocal borrowers may not request LINKin or interlibrary loan items.
 (Reciprocal borrowers are required to register their library cards according to the registration policy in order to borrow materials.)

 BILLED ITEMS

 A borrower has up to 3 months from the billing date to search for misplaced items before being required to pay replacement fees.
 Replacement charges may be paid before the end of the 3 month period; however, no refunds will be granted for found items.
 The Library does not accept donations of like items as replacements for damaged or lost materials.
 Patrons may be charged for lost pieces of an item.
-In addition, a processing fee will be charged for library staff time spent ordering and processing the replaced item.
-If a Library of Things item is not returned when it is due the Library reserves the right to disable it.
+If a Library of Things item is not returned when it is due, the Library reserves the right to disable it.

 GUIDELINES FOR DETERMINING DAMAGE